kartik25bce11381-ops/doctor-appointment-ai-scheduler/README.md

 # Smart Doctor Appointment AI Scheduler

-AI-based appointment system using Forward Chaining from CSA2001 Module 2.
+AI-based appointment system using Forward Chaining

 ## How to Run
 1. Clone the repo: